ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 #.
 Although the framework has support for 2 types of secure interrupts (EL3
-   and Secure-EL1 interrupt), only interrupt controller architectures like ARM GICv3 has architectural support for EL3 interrupts in the form of Group 0 interrupts.
-In ARM GICv2, all secure interrupts are assumed to be handled in Secure-EL1.
+   and Secure-EL1 interrupt), only interrupt controller architectures like Arm GICv3 has architectural support for EL3 interrupts in the form of Group 0 interrupts.
+In Arm GICv2, all secure interrupts are assumed to be handled in Secure-EL1.
 They can be delivered to Secure-EL1 via EL3 but they cannot be handled in EL3.